Fine-Tuning Integrity for Modern Neural Networks: Structured Drift Proofs via Norm, Rank, and Sparsity Certificates: SMDPs for Fundamental Drift Classes

 \subsubsection{Security Analysis}

-\begin{theorem}[FTI-soundness of NBDP] Assume that $\Com$ is binding and that the linear-relation and range-proof systems used in NBDP are sound.
-Let $\epsilon > 0$, $\delta \in (0,1)$, and choose $m$ and $\tau$ as above.
-Then any PPT adversary that outputs a proof accepted by the verifier with non-negligible probability must either break one of the underlying primitives or satisfy
+\begin{theorem}[FTI-soundness of NBDP] Assume $\Com$ is binding and the sub-protocols for linear relations and range proofs are sound.
+Let $\epsilon > 0$, $\delta \in (0,1)$, and set $\gamma = \sqrt{\log(2m/\delta)/\log(1/\delta)} - 1$, choose $m$ and $\tau$ as above.
+Then any PPT adversary that produces an accepting proof with non-negligible probability must either break one of the underlying primitives or satisfy